jessicarush/javascript-notes/prototypes.md

 console.log(foo.b);  // undefined (doesn't go both ways)
 ```

-This concept is similar to inheritance in Python (but shouldn't be used to try to emulate a class).
+This concept is similar to inheritance (but shouldn't be used to try to emulate a class).
 In this case `bar` is *prototype linked* to `foo` so it has access to foo's properties.
 A natural way of applying prototypes is through a pattern called *behaviour delegation* where you design your linked objects to delegate from one to the other.

+**Note:** you can also prototype-link functions using `Object.create()`.
+This is used to achieve something close to classical inheritance as well.
+See [Prototype linked functions](#prototype-linked-functions) below.

 ## Modifying prototype objects